-At its Worldwide Developers Conference (WWDC), Apple announced it will begin shipping Macs with its own custom Apple Silicon processors instead of Intel chips.
-These are based on ARM designs, something Apple already uses in its iPhones and iPads.
+At its Worldwide Developers Conference (WWDC) in 2020, Apple announced it would begin shipping Macs with its own custom Apple Silicon processors instead of Intel chips, something that was confirmed at the company’s “One More Thing” event in November.
+These chips are based on ARM designs, something Apple already uses in its iPhones and iPads.

-Why is it making this change?
-And what can you expect from a new ARM Mac?
+Since then, Apple Silicon Macs — kitted out with the company’s M1 chips — have made a massive splash in the industry, winning rave reviews all round.
+But why did Apple make this change?
+And what can you expect from a new Apple Silicon Mac?
 We have the answers to your questions right here.

-According to Apple, moving away from Intel is about empowering design the next era of products.
-In its iPad and iPhone chips over the years, Apple claims its developed the most energy-efficient chips in the world that consume less power while also providing better performance.
-It wants to apply this efficiency, along with its other advanced features, to a new “family of Mac SoCs” (system on a chip) in these new products.
+According to Apple, moving away from Intel was about creating the next era of products.
+In its iPad and iPhone chips over the years, Apple claims it has developed the most energy-efficient chips in the world, that consume less power while also providing better performance.
+It wants to apply this efficiency, along with other advanced features, to a new “family of Mac SoCs” (system on a chip) in these new products.

 The second major contributor is control.
 Apple could simply have switched to AMD for its processors (and this has been rumored in the past), but this would still leave it with the problem of relying on a third-party supplier whose objectives may not match Apple’s.
 By bringing the processor designs in-house, Apple can coordinate its hardware and software teams, ensuring each takes advantage of the features in the other.

 What is ARM?

 All of Apple’s A-series chips (and the M1 in newer Macs) use the ARM (standing for Advanced RISC Machine) architecture, designed by Arm Holdings.
 The designs are licensed out to other companies, including Apple, who can then use these designs in their own processors.
 Apple has used ARM designs extensively — every iPhone and iPad ever released has used an ARM-based processor, for instance.